This course is intended as supplementary to the nine-day Musical Instrument Making course. It aims to offer the opportunity for students to:

 (1) Starting a viol, viola d'amore or Baroque violin or a beginner’s instrument.

 This preparatory course will enable you to make and prepare all the necessary moulds, jigs and templates for the instrument of you choice following discussion with the tutor.

-It also gives an opportunity for you to familiarise yourself with the technical drawings and plans of your instrument in preparation for the 9-day course.
+It also gives you an opportunity for you to familiarise yourself with the technical drawings and plans of your instrument, in preparation for the nine-day course.
 If time, you may prepare the timber for the instrument.

 (2) Finishing your instrument

-The course will focus around general discussion and demonstrations of varnishing instruments and final polishing.
-Fitting bridges, pegs and nuts; setting up the action of the strings; and setting the sound-post will also be covered.
+The course will focus on general discussion and demonstrations of varnishing instruments and final polishing.
+Fitting bridges, pegs and nuts.
+Setting up the action of the strings, and setting the sound-post will also be covered.